iritaca/storybook-learning/README.md

-# Sotrybook Learning
+# Storybook Learning

 This repository tracks my ongoing learning journey with Storybook.
 It's my first formal approach to using Storybook for isolated UI component development and documentation.

 ## Features